Timinator2000/Algorithm_X/13 - customizing your solver/01 - algorithm x.md

 # But, First…

-Before I cover how to dynamically customize the selection processes used in Steps 2 and 3, we must first have a short discussion about [Dancing Links (DLX)]( https://en.wikipedia.org/wiki/Dancing_Links) and the DLX implementation used in `AlgorithmXSolver`.
+Before I cover how to further customize the selection processes used in Steps 2 and 3, we must first have a short discussion about [Dancing Links (DLX)]( https://en.wikipedia.org/wiki/Dancing_Links) and the DLX implementation used in `AlgorithmXSolver`.